 Each brand faces different issues, which often required customized tracking surveys.
 Nonetheless, at Relevant Insights, we always recommend our clients to include measurements of awareness, usage, brand attitudes, perceptions, and purchase intent in brand tracking studies.

-A brand that first comes to mind in certain situations is more likely to be considered than one that is only recognized when it is prompted to the consumer.
+A brand that first comes to mind in certain situations is more likely to be considered than one that is only recognized.

-These brand tracking measures, not only tell us about consumer shopping behavior and preferences, but also are indicators of market share and “share of wallet,” which is the amount of consumer spending a brand is capturing and has a direct impact on a company’s revenues and profits.
+These brand tracking measures tell us about consumer shopping behavior and preferences.
+They are also indicators of market share and “share of wallet.”
+The latter is the amount of consumer spending a brand is capturing and has a direct impact on a company’s revenues and profits.

-- Purchase intent: measures of likelihood to buy a brand or switch to a competitor are also indicators of brand health and should be part of brand tracking studies.
+Measures of likelihood to buy a brand or switch to a competitor are also indicators of brand health and should be part of brand tracking studies.

-This would allow us to control for unusual marketing activities, in the analysis, and provide a more representative picture of how the brand stands in consumers’ mind and against competitors.
+This would allow us to control for unusual marketing activities.
+Moreover, it would provide a more representative picture of how the brand stands in consumers’ minds and against competitors.
 However, this type of brand tracking may not be feasible due to budget and resource constraints.

 When determining the frequency of data collection in brand tracking studies, we recommend clients to consider:

-- Frequency of product purchase: for example durable goods with long purchase cycles can be tracked less frequently.
+- Frequency of product purchase: For example, durable goods with long purchase cycles can be tracked less frequently.

-- Level of competition in product category: highly competitive product categories, where new products and competitors are constantly trying to break in, should be tracked regularly.
+- Level of competition in product category: Highly competitive product categories, where new products and competitors are constantly trying to break in, should be tracked regularly.

 Another issue with brand tracking measures is defining what constitutes the desirable level of a particular metric.
 Is a 50% level awareness good enough?
 It depends.
 It is all relative to the product category and the competitive environment.

-Finally, each brand tracking study should be customized to capture the brand associations that contribute the most to brand equity and the marketing activities that are effective at strengthening it.
+Finally, we customize each brand tracking study to capture brand associations that contribute the most to brand equity, and the marketing activities that are effective at strengthening it.